-Purpose and Services - IAG shall provide independent, objective assurance and risk-based audit services designed to add value and improve the Bank's operations.
+Purpose, Mission, and Services - IAG shall provide independent, objective assurance and consulting activity designed to add value and improve the Bank's operations and its subsidiaries.
+Its mission is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.
 It shall help the Bank accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.